tdeshazo/JC3248W535-photo-frame/README.md

 Is Platformio<br>
 Is Arduino<br>
 Acctualy work!!!!!!!!!!!!!!!!!!!!<br>
-Im begginer, co took me like 3 days :D<br>
+Im begginer, so took me like 3 days :D<br>